goauthentik/authentik/website/docs/advanced/tenancy.md

 ## Preparations

-Starting with 2024.2, authentik allows for multiple tenants to be created.
-This allows an operator to manage several authentik installations without having to deploy additional instances.
+Starting with 2024.2, authentik allows an administrator or operator to create multiple tenants.
+This means that an operator can manage several authentik installations without having to deploy additional instances.

+Note that creating and managing tenants is handled using authentik APIs, not in the Admin interface.

 authentik manages tenants by storing data for each tenant in a separate PostgreSQL schema.